By Joan Stewart Posted August 26, 2020

 As of August 1st, all four Westside Anglicans Neighbourhood Ministry (WANM) churches will once again be collection sites for donations that will go toward the packages to be handed out to our neighbours on the streets.
 Each church in the WANM fold (St. Anselm’s, St. Helen’s, St. Philip’s and St. John’s Shaughnessy) has approved this and put in place their own protocol as to how this will be managed.
 The protocol must be according to the information in this document.

 It is suggested that tinned food, protein drinks, protein bars, fruit cups, and new socks, be dropped off at an outside location at each church (or a place just inside the doors if someone is in the building to receive donations).
 Each church will determine the best time and method for receiving the donations.
-It is recommended that the donations be sanitized (or simply left alone for 72 hours) to reduce any possibility of the spread of COVID-19.
-Those people bringing in the donations must wear gloves.

 Each church is responsible for preparing packages to be given out.
 Each church must put in place their own protocol as to how this will be managed.

 The area where the packages are prepared must be completely sanitized prior to making up the packages: the tables sprayed and wiped with anti-viral agents and all other furniture or tools needed must be treated in the same way.
 It is strongly encouraged that masks and gloves be worn by the volunteers of the Indoor Team (unless they are working on their own) who place the donated items in the bags in preparation for the Outdoor Team.
 These volunteers must also keep socially distanced at all times (2 metres apart) and should sanitize their hands before and after handling the donations, as well as the site area where the donations were packaged.
-Their names and contact details must be recorded.

 Point of meeting and mode of transport